 The 2007 Legislature created a refundable individual and corporate income tax credit available to lodging establishments that provide free temporary lodging to individuals displaced from their homes due to domestic abuse (HB 240).
+The 2015 Legislature expanded the statutory definition to include families as well as individuals (SB 175).
 The tax credit is equal to \$30 for each day of lodging provided, limited to a maximum of five nights of lodging for each individual each year.
 The individuals must be referred to the lodging establishment by a designated charitable organization.
 The credit is claimable only for lodging provided in Montana.

-The credit may not be claimed if the individual is displaced by a major disaster declared by the President under federal law (42 U.S.C.
+The credit may not be claimed if the individual is displaced by a major disaster declared by the president under federal law (42 U.S.C.
 5170 or 5191) and financial assistance for temporary housing assistance is available.